 Whether you have a toothache, chipped, cracked or knocked out tooth, it’s important to remain calm and see a dentist as soon as possible.
 Mount Lawley Dental is located 10 minutes from Perth’s CBD and reserves a number of appointments every day for dental emergencies.

 At Mount Lawley Dental, we offer a number of sedation options so you can get the treatment you need.
 These include oral sedation, inhalation sedation (also known as happy gas) and local anaesthetic.
-If your treatment is more complex or lengthy, we may refer you to our sister practice, EVP Dental for IV sedation, or arrange for your treatment to take place at Southbank Day Surgery IV sedation or general anaesthesia.
+If your treatment is more complex or lengthy, we may refer you to our sister practice, EVP Dental for IV sedation, or arrange for your treatment to take place at Southbank Day Surgery under general anaesthesia.

 In most cases, HCF covers a dental check-up once every six months.
 To find out more, we recommend contacting HCF.